 Search of patent specifications not forming part of the minimum documentation according to a classification system peculiar to the country issuing the patent - enter classification searched, for example, “AU Class 53.6”

-Search of patent specifications not forming part of the minimum documentation according to the IPC enter the IPC codes for the classification places searched, for example, “AU: IPC B65G 51/-”
+Search of patent specifications not forming part of the minimum documentation according to the IPC: – enter the IPC codes for the classification places searched, for example, “AU: IPC B65G 51/-”

 Rule 45bis.7(e)(ii)

 In the case of a supplementary international search report, depending on the scope of service which is defined in the agreement between the International Bureau and the particular International Searching Authority, the examiner may assume that the PCT minimum documentation had been included in the main international search and that the main focus of the search should might lie elsewhere, for example on disclosures in particular languages in which the International Authority specified for supplementary search specializes.
 An extra sheet may be included to make longer comments on the scope of the supplementary international search, including any assumptions which have been made on the scope of the main international search in the event that this was not received by the Authority in time to review it prior to carrying out the supplementary search (see paragraph 15.93).

 Where the examiner chooses to cite a document listed in a third party observation which would not have been found in the documentation searched, he may indicate “Third party observation submitted [Date]” in the “documentation searched other than the minimum documentation” box in Form PCT/ISA/210.